stuntrally/stuntrally/Readme.txt

 Help is welcomed

-Currently there is 1 active programmer.
+There is 1 active developer/programmer.
-We are looking for skilled and motivated people that can help improving the game or editor.
+I'm looking for skilled and motivated people.

 Testers
     If you are able to build from sources,